garrandall/popular-music-data/tracks/nobody-else-tyrese.md

 now it's my porogitive to do what I want to do and I couldn't see myself babe with no one but you

 I don't want nobody else but you cause no one makes me feel the way that you do
 I don't want nobody else but you cause no one makes me feel the way that you do

-Now I see you just cant handle handle my lifestyle
+Now I see you just can't handle handle my lifestyle
 You say I'm do damn crazy
 You say I'm to damn wild
 You gotta understand
 this is just the way I live
 baby what you see is exactly what you get
 (nobody.. but my my baby..)

 I don't want nobody else but you cause no one makes me feel the way that you do
 I don't want nobody else but you cause no one makes me feel the way that you do